Computational Photography

 Real-Time Image Adjustments and Improvements

-One of the lab’s most impressive breakthroughs is the development of real-time image enhancement, where AI algorithms automatically adjust lighting, color saturation, and focus, making sure the best possible picture is captured with minimal user input.
+One of the lab’s most impressive breakthroughs is the development of real-time image enhancement, where AI algorithms automatically adjust lighting, color saturation, and focus, ensuring the best possible picture is captured with minimal user input.
 These adjustments can be done even post-capture, giving users a chance to fine-tune their photos after they’ve been taken—no need for heavy photo editing tools.

 Your Photos on Steroids: Computational Photography Pushing the Limits of Filters

-Past Filters: Improving Reality with Computational Imaging
+Past Filters: Enhancing Reality with Computational Imaging

 “Super-Resolution” Imaging